MelihY9151/github-tutorial/README.md

  The remote bond between our repository and a outside one.The add is we are adding a remote to uour ide repo.
 Origin is the name of the repo it is a common name.
 Finally the url is the place the repo will head if you push.

+ Git push will send your repo to github where it will be a new copy of it.

 ---

 ## Workflow & Commands
+  Git status-This is used to determine whethier git is initilized and to determine if there are any unsaved changes to git.

+  Git add-This will alow you to stage any changes that have been added to the repo.

+  Git commit-This will snapshot any added things to your cloud or harddrive.

+  Git push-This will send a copy of the repo to cloud or to github.

 ---
 ## Rolling Back Changes

+Undo edit- `git reset HEAD _Name_` This will delet any unsaved edits that were done since last commit.

+Undo add- `Run git reset _Name_ ` This will unstage all files that have been staged.

+Undo commit- `git reset HEAD` This will revert the most recent commit.

+Undo push- `git push origin --delete _Name_` This will delet the push.